 When I studied and worked at the U, I would frequent Noodle and Grill Express, Opa and The Bake Chef.
 The Bake Chef was my go to spot for hot dog buns and Vietnamese subs.
 For around $5.00 I would get a vegetarian sub that was way tastier than Subway.
 I remembered how light and crusty the bread was, slathered with butter and other sauces, heavy with carrots, cucumbers and shredded lettuce.
 I had a hankering for a sub so I stopped by after my appointment.

 The selection of subs have expanded.
 Before you could choose between sate beef, sate chicken, and vegetarian subs.
 Now you can get tuna, pizza, traditional cold cut combo and some other types too.
 I ordered the cold cut combo.
 The price was $7+.

 I thought the sub was doughy and yeasty.
 The vegetables were tired and sparse.
+There was only one layer of meat.
 My cold cut combo lacked the flavour explosion I get at my new go to sub spots – Trung Nguyen and Thi Thi – in Chinatown.
 Trung Nguyen and Thi Thi charge $5.50 for their assorted sub.

 I posted my disappointment on my Instagram account.
 As you can see, several people defended Bake Chef.
 Lol – I love the love that the Bake Chef gets from its fans.
 Based on the comments, I must have gone on an off day.
 That or perhaps my taste buds have changed over time.
 I’ll suspend judgement until I get another chance to try it again.